 Like many at the time, it decided to assist the war effort by working with the US military.
 The collaboration was largely benign: efforts to assess which recruits were fit to be soldiers led to the first formal study of variation in human intelligence.
 Later, psychologists studied the effects of war on soldiers returning home, fuelling the case for making the First World War “the war to end all wars”.
 That was not to be, but psychology, and the APA in particular, continued its close bond with military and intelligence agencies.
-The relationship is not inherently problematic: indeed, the US Department of Defense (DOD) spends tens of millions of dollars each year on research into post-traumatic stress disorder and other psychological and psychiatric complications of war.
+Nevertheless, the tone of the alliance between US agencies and psychologists has darkened over the past century.